Choir

 While the Choir’s heritage and traditions are important, many things have changed since its inception, most significantly the inclusion of women and girls.
 The standard of singing and range of repertoire is probably much better too, if contemporary records are anything to go by!

 The modern Choir, which numbers around 30 singers is made up of adult volunteers, choral scholars and boy and girl choristers.
-As well as singing morning and evening services, the Choir also performs in concerts and visits cathedrals across the UK to sing week long residencies.
-In recent years these have taken the Choir to York Minster (2010), and Winchester (2014) and Southwark (2016) Cathedrals, and Westminster Abbey (2016).
+As well as singing morning and evening services, the Choir also performs in concerts and visits cathedrals across the UK.
+In recent years these have taken the Choir to Bristol and Ely Cathedrals, and to Westminster Abbey in 2023.